In 2009, Tim Berners-Lee, the inventor of the World Wide Web recorded the following TED Presentation about Linked Open Data.

 This License is a kind of “copyleft”, which means that derivative works of the document must themselves be free in the same sense.
 It complements the GNU General Public License, which is a copyleft license designed for free

 This licensing approach was developed for free software, and the document version is intended for documents that might go with such free software.
 What they tell us is of use that can be much broader:

 But this License is not limited to software manuals; it can be used for any textual work, regardless of subject matter or whether it is published as a printed book.
 We recommend this License principally for works whose purpose is instruction or reference

 One of the strengths of the Semantic Web is how data is shared freely in Open Data formats.
 The ‘O’ in LOD may stand for “Open” as in “Linked Open Data”, but it also stands for “Opportunity.”
-There’s a lot of data available out there offered through a number of Open formats just waiting to be used.
+There’s a lot of data available out there offered through several Open formats just waiting to be used.